 There are two types of glaucoma that occur in pets; primary and secondary.
 Primary glaucoma is inherited, and can occur in breeds such as Chow Chows, Shih Tzus, Basset Hounds, American Cocker Spaniels, Siberian Huskies, and Jack Russell Terriers.
 Secondary glaucoma is brought about by other conditions of the eye such as cataracts, cancer, lens displacement, and retinal detachment.
 It is important to distinguish between these types, because their treatment methods differ.

 Can Glaucoma Be Treated?

-Vision cannot be restored once it has been lost.
+Unfortunately, we cannot restore lost vision.
 This is why an early diagnosis is necessary, and you need to let us know immediately if you notice your pet rubbing their eye, squinting, or acting lethargic.
 We can detect ulcers by temporarily staining the eye, run a test to measure tear production, and check eye pressure with our TonoVet Plus tonometer.
 The goal of treatment is to reduce the pressure within your pet’s eye, alleviate their pain, and save their vision.